 The list of those to be notified will vary depending on the type of data compromised and may include:

-Pay particular attention to notice periods, which vary depending on the laws and regulations you need to comply with and the type of data affected (personal data, financial data, etc.).
+Pay particular attention to notice periods, which vary depending on the laws and regulations you need to comply with and the type of data affected (there may be different requirements for personal data or financial data cybersecurity, for example).
 Failure to notify regulators in a timely manner could result in liability and extensive fines:

 Many other countries also have laws and regulations regarding the use and unauthorized disclosure of personal data.
 If your organization operates in more than one country, you must consider all local data breach requirements.